ochss/CarbonFootprint/README.md

 # Carbon Footprint Knowledge Graph Application - README
 ## Overview
 This project is a prototype data product designed to support analysis of carbon footprint contributors through a knowledge graph-based exploration interface.
 The system models key relationships among energy production methods, environmental impacts, and carbon emissions sources.
+Creation of this prototype was based on research influenced by En-ROADS, a free and interactive climate simulator that was developed by the MIT Sloan Sustainability Initiative and Climate Interactive.
+En-ROADS: https://en-roads.climateinteractive.org/scenario.html?v=25.4.0

 The application was built using Streamlit, and organizes information into three distinct knowledge graphs: